02 Oct Susie Porter

 SP: My husband Chris and I share the cooking me.
 He has changed his eating habits as his own awareness has grown.
 I do believe in being conscious about what we cook, so being ethical is my focus.
 I am consuming dairy less and less.

-Living in an inner suburb of Sydney, we also eat out a lot.
+We also eat out a lot.
 I feel like more plant-based meals are being offered.
 One of our favourite restaurants is Frattelli Paradiso, where the menu is contained and seasonal.
-It’s not vegetarian, however they always include a vegetarian option.
+It’s not completely vegetarian, however they always include a vegetarian option.

 This is where I believe the public can create change.
 More restaurants will ensure vegetarian and vegan options if they are asked enough to provide them.